Sv443/BetterYTM/README-summary.md

 </b>

-Once you have the extension, click the install button above!
+Once you have the extension, click the install button at the top of this page!

 <br>